 More info: http://phdliterature.nd.edu/people/current-students/javier-mocarquer/

 Political culture fascinates me, and in particular the design and deployment of rhetoric for political effect.
 I study this in the context of 13th-14th c.
 English royal administration and its domestic and diplomatic interlocutors.
 I am also interested in the question of women’s power, and especially their participation in diplomatic exchange.
-Currently completing my monograph on royal letters in the reign of Edward I, and about to begin work on a new project injustice and advice with my colleague Prof. Constant Mews.
+My recent monograph explores royal letters in the reign of Edward I, and I am currently working on the relationship between concepts of justice/injustice and political and moral complaint/advice in the Middle Ages, with my colleague Prof. Constant Mews.
 Cover image: Lincolnshire County Archive BNLW 1/1/55/1, c.1230-1250 (image, K. Neal).

 Gabriel Wick is a Paris-based historian and curator, and a lecturer at the Paris campus of NYU.
 His research focuses on political culture in the pre-Revolutionary period, and in particular the meanings attached to English-inflected aesthetics and pastimes.
 He has curated a number of exhibitions, notably Hubert Robert et la fabrique des Jardins (château de La Roche-Guyon, 9/2017-12/2017), Terres de Voltaire, Jardins des Lumières (CMN / château de Ferney, 06/20-12/20), and Vivre à l’antique (CMN / château de Rambouillet, 03/21-06/21).